Updated: March 12, 2025

 The two communities of Lillooet Lake Estates and Heather Jean Properties are located in a geologically active area.
 Life safety concerns within the Catiline Creek drainage were highlighted by a debris flow on August 30, 2013.
-At the present time, the SLRD recommends that people not occupy dwellings, trailers or tents located within the purple or red zones identified by the Catiline Creek Debris Flow Hazard and Risk Assessment final report of January 22, 2015.
-The following information has been compiled to provide the most up-to-date outline of the hazard, as at March 15, 2016.
+At the present time, the SLRD recommends that people not occupy dwellings, trailers or tents located within the purple or red zones identified by the Catiline Creek Debris Flow Hazard and Risk Assessment final report of January 22, 2015 ("the BGC Assessment").

 Debris Flow Hazard and Risk Assessment